 The opinion presented here was written based on the content of this report and interviews with Casio personnel responsible for procurement, human resources, environmental and CSR initiatives.

 Casio is now at a stage where the plan-do-check-act (PDCA) management cycle, with a focus on reducing the company’s environmental impact and ensuring socially responsible procurement, should be used by top management and all employees to expand CSR initiatives group-wide.

 Commendable efforts by Casio

-- As an initiative to improve supplier CSR, Casio continued its questionnaire using a five-point scale on issues such as reducing environmental impact, and protecting the human rights of workers.
-Responses were received from 231 suppliers in Japan, 247 suppliers in China, and 59 suppliers in Thailand.
-By providing feedback based on the results to suppliers, making inspection visits at 15 suppliers in China and Thailand, presenting awards and providing case studies at meetings, Casio continued to ascertain and appraise its suppliers’ commitment to social responsibility.
+- Regarding CSR initiatives at its suppliers, Casio is continuing to use questionnaires with a five-point scale to ascertain supplier situations for reduction of environmental impact and measures to protect the human rights of workers.
+The company received responses from all 555 suppliers worldwide, provided feedback based on the overall results, and visited 13 companies in China and Thailand.
+It has continued to ascertain the situation and make it transparent, while introducing awards and case presentations at meetings to explain material procurement policy to suppliers.
 In the future, I recommend that Casio ask suppliers to provide data and other verifiable proof in their self-assessment of initiatives, and work to make the specific measures and issues even more readily visible and understandable.
 I also hope that Casio will further improve its system of interaction with suppliers with a view to making continual improvements.

 Points for improvement while commending progress to date